How to get your foot in the door of the health industry

 5. Learn from Leaders

-Determine what speciality you’re most passionate about and devote time to learning from industry leaders as much as you can.
+Determine what specialty you’re most passionate about and devote time to learning from industry leaders as much as you can.
 Subscribe to their newsletters, follow their feeds, visit their practices and, where possible, attend their events.
-To start, here's some great advice and lessons from 18 of Australia's top fitness experts.

 Above all, go for it with confidence!
-The health and wellness industry offers such varied and exciting career options from Nursing, to Dental, to Fitness, to Allied Health.
+The health and wellness industry offers such varied and exciting career options from Nursing, to Dental to Allied Health.
 Have patience and be persistent, and who knows, you may be penning your own wellness book or treating your own clients before you know it!

 Get a Free Course Guide